Standard-Unix-Notes/unix-notes/INSTALL.md

 If you do not have a GnuPG private key you should create one now before running the *notes init* command.

-## Dependancies
+## Dependencies

-Standard Unix Notes has the following dependancies:
+Standard Unix Notes has the following dependencies:

 - GnuPG version 2.0 or later
 - SHA256 tools [Part of the coreutils package installed by default][1]

-Optional Dependancies
+Optional Dependencies

 - The shred command [Part of the coreutils in Linux, optional install in FreeBSD][1]